-The ancient world had no concept of "the Silk Road" - the term was coined by a German geographer in 1887, who was actually trying to map the best route for a railway line between Germany and China.
+The ancient world had no concept of "the Silk Road" - the term was coined by a German geographer in 1887, who was actually trying to map the best route for a railway line across China.
 Equally there's no doubt that goods and ideas travelled in ancient times by various routes across Asia, creating links between civilisations in India, China and Iran.
-But few ever travelled the whole way: we should not imagine huge caravans of camels crossing the mountains and deserts.
+But few ever travelled the whole way: we should not imagine huge caravans of camels crossing the mountains and deserts, nor any kind of paved road.
+It meandered along largely unmarked trails which converged at the main oasis towns.
 There is plenty of evidence that travellers were infrequent and not necessarily concerned with commerce, and trade was mainly local and small scale.

 Gaziantep, Eastern Turkey.
 A modern evocation of the "Silk Road" on the central reservation.
 Photo AMW